CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 The mechanical fuses include, but are not limited to, cable retainers, housing retainers (to protect the housing from opening), security panels, and security enclosures.
 There are hardware backups that prevent theft of IT equipment, such as: For example, by connecting the device to the desk.
 On the other hand, there are a number of safety mechanisms to prevent the case from being opened.
 This is to prevent attackers stealing parts or manipulating security-related settings, such as removing security cards.

 When purchasing mechanical fuses, it is important to choose a good lock that has a locking system that is tailored to the individual needs.
-Depending on the product, different locking systems are possible:* Equal key: For example, a key matches all device backups of an institution or department.
+Depending on the product, different locking systems are possible:
+* Equal key: For example, a key matches all device backups of an institution or department.
 This has the advantage that the effort for key management is lower.
 However, it means that a lot of similar keys can be in circulation and that in case of damage often no evidence is possible.
 * different closing: Each device fuse has an individual key.
 This has the disadvantage that the expense of key management is higher.
 But it has the advantage that there are fewer key duplicates.
 * Master Key System: Each device backup has an individual key, but can also be opened by a master key.
 This has the advantage that the effort for key management is lower.
 But it has the disadvantage that such systems are more expensive to buy.
 Most notebooks or some other devices have a small slot marked with a chain or lock icon.
 This small opening is located on the side or rear of the unit.
 There are a wide range of cable retainers and other products that use this opening for securing devices.

 For cable fuses, then only a cable loop must be placed around a solid object near the device.
 Subsequently, the associated lock is pulled through the resulting tab and completed.
-For devices that do not have this opening or where they are not resistant enough, there are backup products where a stable plate is glued to the device.
+For devices that do not have this opening or where it is not resistant enough, there are backup products, where a stable plate is glued to the device.
 At this then the security cable is attached.

 In addition, there are electronic fuses, for example, trigger an acoustic deterrent alarm on the device itself, which should bring potential thieves to leave the device.